intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/basic-steps.md

 If the path is not valid, the following error message is shown:

-`Unknown error:PluggableConfiguration provider not found.
+`Unknown error:PluggableConfiguration provider is not found.
 Please ensure solution configuration file is provided with the valid configFolder tag.`

 ![Wrong path error](basic-steps/images/solution-configuration-file-front-error.png)